dhaine/apisensr/inst/app/www/mbias.md

 ---
-M-bias is the bias introduced by conditioning on a collider that has no causal association with exposure or outcome, but is indirectly associated with both trough ancestors (causes) of exposure and disease.
+M-bias is the bias introduced by conditioning on a collider that has no causal association with exposure or outcome, but is indirectly associated with both through ancestors (causes) of exposure and disease.

 <center>
 <img src="mbias.png" width="400"/>
 </center>

-In the **Analysis tab**, provide the odds ratio between exposure, outcome, collider, and ancestors:
+In the **Simple analysis, no observed data tab**, provide the odds ratio between exposure, outcome, collider, and ancestors:

 - Odds ratio between A and the exposure X,
 - Odds ratio between A and the collider M,